Spas012/discord_spastally/README.md

 # Discord Tally Bot

+Antigravity Discord Tally Bot.
+This entire code was AI generated.
+I have done literally nothing.

 A robust, self-hosted Discord bot for tracking "tallies" (event counters) within a server.
 Built with Python and SQLite.

 ## Features